yeskunall/docs/entities.md

 # Create an entity

-An entity is an model of objects linked to real world concepts.
+An entity is a model of objects linked to real-world concepts.
 Creating an entity in manifest generates **CRUD endpoints** that can be used by the [REST API](rest-api.md) or the [SDK](javascript-sdk.md).

 All entities are located in the `backend.yml` file under the **entities** property.

 There are 2 types of entities in Manifest: [Collections](#collections) and [Singles](#singles). **Collections** are multiple instances of similar data, stored as a list.
-Ex: users, customers, videos, etc. Singles are unique, standalone data that are singular in nature.
-Ex: home content, about content, settings, logo...
+E.g., users, customers, videos, etc. Singles are unique, standalone data that are singular in nature.
+E.g., home content, about content, settings, logo...

 ## Collections